Paris Plages, July

 The capital celebrates France’s national day on 14 July with a morning military parade along av des Champs-Élysées and fly-past of fighter aircraft and helicopters.
 Feux d’artifice (fireworks) light up the sky above the Champ de Mars by night.

-From at least mid-July to mid-August, ‘Paris Beaches’ set up along Paris' riverbanks in two main zones, the Parc Rives de Seine, and the Bassin de la Villette (with swimming pools in the canal).
+From early July to early September, ‘Paris Beaches’ set up along Paris' riverbanks in two main zones, the Parc Rives de Seine, and the Bassin de la Villette (with swimming pools in the canal).

 Tour de France